nullxor/sicp-racket/README.md

 ### SICP with Racket

-My attempt on doing the exercises of the book Structure and Interpretation of Computer Programs.
+My attempt on doing some of the exercises of the book Structure and Interpretation of Computer Programs.
 This book is a truly gem and it's available for free (online and PDF).

 #### Installing Racket